felipecoelho90/arcane-sanctum/oci/README.md

 - Ubuntu 22.04 LTS as the operating system
 - Docker and Docker Compose installed via cloud-init
 - A dedicated docker user with sudo privileges
+- Proper resource tagging for cost tracking and management

 ## Prerequisites